Cpymadtools

 sextupoles_powering = get_magnets_powering(madx, patterns=[r"^ms\."])

 Queries for the arc corrector strengths and returns their values as a percentage of their max powering.
-This is a port of one of the corr_value.madx file’s macros
+This is a port of one of the macros from the corr_value.madx file in the old toolkit.

 Example